The Truth About Dry Skin

 When you properly remove the surface layer of dead skin cells and build-up we all have, the active ingredients in your skincare products can reach the skin cells that need it.
 Therefore, your moisturizing products will be able to more effectively hydrate your skin.

 Now, that also doesn't mean go overboard.
-Stick to a nourishing, chemical exfoliant, like the SkinScript Glycolic Cleanser, which has arbutin, malic acid and tartaric acid.
-Not only will it exfoliate your skin excellently, it will also help to even skin tone, stimulate collagen production and assist with anti-aging.
+Stick to a nourishing, chemical exfoliant, like the ETHYST® Purity Glycolic Cleanser, which has aloe and Vitamin C. Not only will it exfoliate your skin excellently, it will also help to even skin tone, stimulate collagen production, assist with anti-aging, and reduce inflammation.
 Start by doing a 10 night sprint then drop it back to just one application per week.
 You can increase as necessary once your skin becomes accustomed to it.

 MYTH #3: Dry skin only happens during the colder months of the year